Does it snow in Portugal?

 Storms and strong winds are possible during winter in Portugal.

-However, the good news is that these rainy spells don’t usually last for several consecutive days, so it is not something that should spoil your trip.
+However, the good news is that these rainy spells don’t usually last for several consecutive days, so they should not spoil your trip.

 In some cities like Guarda, Covilhã, Porto, Braga, Guimarães, Viseu and Viana do Castelo, the cold weather can be quite intense.

-Serra da Estrela, in the Central region, is known for temperatures below 0°C.
+In the Central region, Serra da Estrela is known for temperatures below 0°C.

 At the top of the mountain, lows can occasionally reach the -20°C mark in winter.